Serialcomms/Serial-Ports-in-VBA-Extra-Simple-2022/README.md

 Intended for use with serial devices which have a well-defined set of short commands and responses.

-Functions can be used directly in Excel Worksheet Cells.
+Functions can be [used directly as formulas](/Excel/HowTo.md) in Excel Worksheet Cells.

 _Assumes that COM Port has previously been configured correctly via command-line or other method_